brimdata/zed/docs/language/operators/join.md

 For anti join, the `<right-expr>` is undefined and thus cannot be specified.

-> Currently, only exact equi-join is supported and the inputs must be sorted
+> Currently, only exact equi-join is supported and join keys must be field
-> in ascending order by their respective keys.
-Also, the join keys must
-> be field expressions.
-A future version of join will not require sorted inputs
+> expressions.
+A future version of join will have more flexible join
-> and will have more flexible join expressions.
+> expressions.

 ### Examples